wlperry/umd_biostats/ecostats_lectures/lecture_07/07_02_class_activity.docx.md

 -   power
 -   making plots of mean and standard error

-Lets start by ecploring onluy lake NE 12 as if you were doing a single sample T test.\
+Lets start by exploring only lake NE 12 as if you were doing a single sample T test.\
 We will test the assumptions and then do the a T Test on NE 12 compared to Island Lake.